SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-view.md

 1. Choose to view the diary for **Associates**, **Project**, or **Resource** in the **Select from** field.

-1. The contents of the list box immediately below the **Select from** field vary depending on what you have selected under **Select from**.
+1. The contents of the list box immediately below the **Select from** field vary depending on what you selected under **Select from**.

     * If you selected **Associates**, a list of user groups in your organisation is displayed.
 You can also select **All** to display all the users in the organisation.